Towards Mitigating Excessive Forgetting in LLM Unlearning via Entanglement-Guidance with Proxy Constraint: Introduction

-\begin{itemize} \item \textbf{Entanglement-Awareness Guided Loss Reweighting}: We propose EAGLE, a scalable mechanism that reweights the loss contributions of forget samples by quantifying their entanglement with the retain set, measured via embedding similarity, enabling fine-grained and effective unlearning with no additional training. \item \textbf{Proxy Constraint}: We introduce a soft regularization mechanism based on proxy data synthesized via ICL, which serves as a semantically grounded and adaptive constraint to prevent over-forgetting, effectively balancing forgetting performance and model utility. \item \textbf{Unified and Plug-and-Play}: EAGLE-PC is general and compatible with existing gradient-based unlearning objectives, including GA, GD, and NPO, enabling plug-and-play improvements without costly retraining. \item \textbf{Strong Empirical Evidence}: Extensive experiments on two benchmark datasets, TOFU and MUSE, demonstrate that EAGLE-PC achieves finer-grained unlearning with substantially better trade-offs.
-We validate our approach across multiple models, including Phi, LLaMA2-7B, and ICML-7B.
-For example, under a 5\% unlearning setting with NPO+GD, EAGLE-PC boosts forget quality from 0.0878 to 0.7934.
-It also preserves high model utility, improving from 0.4158 to 0.4259, and significantly outperforms standard baselines by a wide margin. \end{itemize}
+\begin{itemize}[leftmargin=*, labelindent=0.2em] \item \textbf{Entanglement-Guided Unlearning Mechanism}: We design an entanglement-guided unlearning framework that jointly leverages inter-sample and intra-sample entanglement to regulate the unlearning process.
+By reweighting sample-level unlearning effort based on semantic entanglement and incorporating a temporal regularization term sensitive to representation drift, the framework achieves more precise and stable unlearning. \item \textbf{Proxy Constraint}: We introduce a soft regularization mechanism based on proxy outputs synthesized via in-context learning (ICL) to approximate a retain model’s behavior on forget samples, providing a principled constraint that prevents over-unlearning. \item \textbf{Unified and Plug-and-Play}: EGUP is general and compatible with multiple existing gradient-based unlearning objectives, enabling plug-and-play improvements without costly retraining. \item \textbf{Strong Empirical Evidence}: Extensive experiments on TOFU and MUSE show that EGUP achieves superior trade-offs across models, including Phi-1.5, LLaMA2-7B, and ICML-7B.
+Under a 5\% unlearning setting with NPO+GD, it boosts forget quality from 0.0878 to 0.7934 while maintaining utility, substantially outperforming standard baselines. \end{itemize}

-We believe our framework provides a practical step toward trustworthy, scalable, and robust machine unlearning for real-world LLM deployment under right-to-be-forgotten demands.